Flag of Hungary

-The flag of Iran is similar to the Hungarian flag, except for the presence of religious symbols, and the red and green stripes are inverted.
+History

+According to medieval Hungarian chronicles, early Hungarian warriors fought under red banners adorned with a black Turul bird, a mythological creature associated with Hungarian origin legends.
+These early military standards were later replaced by flags embroidered with images of Christian saints.
+For instance, King Saint Stephen of Hungary is said to have gone into battle "under the banner of Saint George and Saint Martin."
+In the later medieval period, the flag of the Hungarian royal House of Árpád, the Árpád stripes, the red and silver striped flag became increasingly common, occasionally supplemented by the dynastic colors of the reigning royal house.

+From the 15th century onwards, the combination of red, white, and green began to appear more frequently, particularly as twisted silk cords on official document seals, and sometimes as decorative elements on the edges of military banners.
+However, it was not until 1806 that the red-white-green color scheme was formally described in the order recognized today.
+The official adoption of these colors was established by Act XXI of 1848, which for the first time mandated the use of the "red-white-green" tricolor flag as a national symbol of Hungary.

 Current flag

 The modern flag of Hungary originated from the national freedom movement from before 1848, which culminated in the Hungarian Revolution of 1848.
 The revolution was not only in opposition against the monarchy but also the Habsburg Empire, as well as to form an independent republic.
-Accordingly, the Hungarian flag features a tricolour element, which is based upon the French flag, as a reflection of the ideas of the French revolution; while red, white, and green are colours derived from the historical Hungarian coat of arms, which have essentially remained in the same form since the mid-15th century, with exception to some minor differences, and were marshalled from arms that first appeared in the late 12th and early 13th century as arms of the Árpáds, Hungary's founding dynasty.
+Accordingly, the flag of Hungary features a tricolour element which is based on the flag of France as a reflection of the ideas of the French Revolution of 1848; while the red, white, and green colours are derived from the historical Hungarian coat of arms, which have essentially remained in the same form since the mid-15th century, with exception to some minor differences, and were marshalled from arms that first appeared in the late 12th and early 13th century as arms of the Árpáds, Hungary's founding dynasty.
 The stripes are horizontal rather than vertical to prevent confusion with the Italian flag despite the banner in that form predating the Italian tricolour by at least 7 years but unlike in Italy, the Italians adopted it as the flag of an Italian state in 1797.
 According to other data, but no evidence of, the recent form of the Hungarian tricolour had been already used from 1608 at the coronation of Mathias II of Hungary and following coronations.

 Folklore of the romantic period attributed the colours to virtues: red for strength, white for faithfulness and green for hope.
 Alternatively, red for the blood spilled for the fatherland, white for freedom and green for the land, for the pastures of Hungary.
 The new constitution, which took effect on 1 January 2012, makes the ex-post interpretation mentioned first official (in the semi-official translation: strength (erő), fidelity (hűség) and hope (remény)).